henrique-ft/ruby-roda-cookbook/README.md

 class App < Roda
   plugin :render # import render

   route do |r|
+    @name = 'Henrique' # will be available in the erb file

     r.root do
-      view 'foo/index' # this maps to views/food/index.erb  with layout
+      view 'foo/index', locals: { age: 26 } # this maps to views/food/index.erb  with layout
     end

     r.get 'without-layout' do
-      render 'foo/index' # this maps to views/food/index.erb without layout
+      render 'foo/index', locals: { age: 26 } # this maps to views/food/index.erb without layout
     end
   end
 end